Find flights

 Basics to know before you book

 If you’re flying within Europe, BA offers one of the best experiences you’ll find.
-I go into that in detail below, but its short-haul fleet is generally modern and well maintained, unbelievably well connected, and has some of the friendliest, most professional service.
+The short-haul fleet is composed of Airbus A319, A320 and A321 aircraft, including newer A320neo and A321neo models with updated cabins and improved fuel efficiency.
+BA is well connected and has friendly, professional service.
 That alone means it shines in comparison to many of its ultra-budget competitors.

 How fare classes work